- Plan Your Visit

 Phenology examines phenomena like blooming in the spring and leaf color changes in the fall.
 Scientists are interested in the timing of biological events like these and their relationship to our climate.
 In ecological research, understanding phenology is critical to the timing of seasonal work like plant population monitoring and seed collection, while agricultural scientists and farmers use it to plan everything from planting to pest management to crop harvest.

-- Learn more about lilac monitoring at the Gardens in partnership with NPN.
+- Learn more about lilac monitoring at the Gardens in partnership with USA-NPN.

 - Learn more about the 10 Project BudBurst species we monitor at the Gardens.

-- Learn more about the development of a Phenology Trail throughout Colorado.
+- Learn more about the development of our Phenology Trail throughout Colorado.

 We encourage you to help monitor plant phenology by making observations on one of the species the Gardens monitors or any one of the hundreds of species being monitored nationally.
-Become a citizen scientist by contributing your data with our partner organization online or through their mobile apps:
+Become a citizen scientist by contributing your data with our partner organizations (National Phenology Network or Project Budburst) or through their mobile apps.